Open in The Food App

 The product contains additives or is industrially processed in a way that we consider clear indicators of an ultra‑processed food.

-Additives (4) in Tesco Cheese & Bacon En Croute 410G
+Additives and processes (4) in Tesco Cheese & Bacon En Croute 410G

 Potassium Nitrate